Chart Color Schemes

 Recent residential development output has been above average within Dungog when compared nationally

 AreaSearch analysis of ABS building approval numbers shows Dungog averaged around 9 new dwelling approvals annually over the past five financial years, totalling an estimated 48 homes.
 As of FY26, 8 approvals have been recorded.
-On average, 3 new residents per year are associated with each home built between FY21 and FY25.
-This results in demand significantly exceeding supply, typically leading to price growth and increased buyer competition.
+Each year, approximately 3 new residents per dwelling were added between FY21 and FY25, reflecting robust demand that supports property values.
+The average construction cost value for new homes was $467,000, indicating developers targeted the premium market segment with higher-end properties.

 Frequently Asked Questions - Development